// Tactical Emergency Casualty Care - 16 hour courses for medics and 8 hour courses for First Responders.

 TECC for Law Enforcement Officers and First Responders (TECC-LEO): An 8-hour classroom course specifically designed for law enforcement officers and other non-EMS first responders.
 The course would also be suitable for NGO non medics and Journalists working in remote and hostile environments.
 The course covers materials found in the 16-hour TECC provider course at a level appropriate for first responders.
 It includes 8 hours of content, which includes interactive lectures, skill stations, and patient simulations.
 Upon successful completion of the course, students receive a certificate of completion, a wallet card recognizing them as a TECC-LEO provider for 4 years, and 8 hours of CAPCE credit for qualified participants.

-Confirmed dates are 1-2 May 2023 ( 2 day TECC for medics), 3 May 2023 TECC First Responder for non medics. we will happily take provisional reservations now by email but bookings will open on 1 March 2023.
+Confirmed dates are 2-3 May 2023 ( 2 day TECC for medics), 1 May 2023 TECC First Responder for non medics.
+Both courses are now full.

 Venue: North Wales